ronaldsheaks/OSU-AI-Bootcamp-Group-Project-1-Group-4/README.md

 **Friday, July 19th, 2024-

 Added CARTO Mapping Application - Ohio Whole Foods Market_CARTO_Map_html to Root.
 Updated Slides in Presentation Folder.

+**Saturday,July 19th, 2024-

+Shawn ran some stats and pulled information from the data such as scatter plots and correlation matrices pertaining to Whole Foods Market Locations and Educational Attainment, Income, and Non-Family Households.
+He also added the visualizations to the .pptx in the Presentation Folder.

+Ronald added his Mapping Slides to the .pptx Presentation, Updated the README.md file and pushed changes.